Qabel/qabel.github.io/_docs/Qabel-Protocol-ProofOfWork.md

 ##  Protocol

-1. The client requests the number of leading zeros (X) of a proper request
+1. The client requests the number of leading zeros `X` of a proper request
 1. The server responses this information
 1. The client generates a random IV
 1. The client iterates the counter to find `hash(drop ID || IV || time || hash(m) || counter) = "000..."` with X leading zeros
 1. The client sends `drop ID || IV || time || hash(m) || counter || hash(drop ID || IV || time || hash(m) || counter) || m`
 1. The server verifies
+  1. that the proof of work hash begins with `X` zeros
   1. that `(drop ID, time, IV)` is unique and thus not stored yet
   1. that requested time does not differ more than a certain time period from current time (e.g., 1 minute)
   1. proof of work hash